-2. Exceptions.

-- (a) A gift that otherwise would be prohibited is permitted if the employee clearly can establish that the gift: - (i) has a de minimis market value (i.e., \$20 or less), provided the number of times the employee has received a de minimis gift from the same covered source is infrequent; - (ii) is a reduced or waived admission fee to attend, or a meal provided in connection with, a widely attended conference or gathering which is in furtherance of the employee's duties at the Bank; - (iii) is given or offered under circumstances that indicate it is motivated by a personal relationship that exists independently of the employee's position with the Bank; - (iv) results from their spouse's employment and has not been offered or enhanced because of the employee's position with the Bank; - (v) results from the employee's outside employment or business activities and has not been offered or enhanced because of the employee's position with the Bank; - (vi) is a meal provided in connection with a charitable or civic function or organization in which the employee is a participant;
+- 2. Exceptions. (a) A gift that otherwise would be prohibited is permitted if the employee clearly can establish that the gift: - (i) has a de minimis market value (i.e., \$20 or less), provided the number of times the employee has received a de minimis gift from the same covered source is infrequent; - (ii) is a reduced or waived admission fee to attend, or a meal provided in connection with, a widely attended conference or gathering which is in furtherance of the employee's duties at the Bank;

-- (vii) is a meal authorized in writing in advance by the Bank's Ethics Officer based on a determination that: - (a) special circumstances exist which make the acceptance of the meal appropriate in furtherance of Bank business; - (b) payment by the employee is not feasible; and - (c) acceptance of the meal will not create a conflict of interest; or - (viii) is a discount or benefit available to the general public and is not offered to the employee or enhanced because of the employee's position with the Bank.
+- (iii) is given or offered under circumstances that indicate it is motivated by a personal relationship that exists independently of his or her employment with the Bank; - (iv) results from his or her spouse's employment and has not been offered or enhanced because of the employee's position with the Bank; - (v) results from his or her outside employment or business activities and has not been offered or enhanced because of the employee's position with the Bank; - (vi) is a meal provided in connection with a charitable or civic function or organization in which the employee is a participant; - (vii) is a meal authorized in writing in advance by the Bank's Ethics Officer based on a determination that: - (a) special circumstances exist which make the acceptance of the meal appropriate in furtherance of Bank business; - (b) payment by the employee is not feasible; and - (c) acceptance of the meal will not create a conflict of interest; or - (viii) is a discount or benefit available to the general public and is not offered to the employee or enhanced because of his or her employment with the Bank.